ikolomiko/ikooskar-qt/README.md

 4. Shared Layer (aka Entities): This layer contains shared classes and information across all the other layers

-For further documentation, check out [the official documentation](https://ikolomiko.github.io/ikooskar-qt/annotated.html)
+For further information, check out [the official documentation](https://ikolomiko.github.io/ikooskar-qt/annotated.html)

 &nbsp;